Can I leave my Rabbit alone for the weekend?

 Because rabbits are lively animals and need to run around at least four hours every day.
 So it is not wise to leave your rabbits in cages for 48 hours.

-Although you leave rabbits with enough food and supply of fresh water, there is no guarantee of odd incidents that might occur and can be harmful to your rabbits.
+Although you leave rabbits with enough food, rabbit hay, and supply of fresh water, there is no guarantee of odd incidents that might occur and can be fatal to your rabbits.

 Your rabbits may spill all the water or they may chew through all the hay you have left for them.
 They will starve and probably will get sick.